aBothe/Mono-D/readme.md

 # How to initialize Mono-D development under Windows

+* Remove Mono-D from Xamarin (if you already have it installed)
+	- In the top menu, navigate to: Tools > Add-in Manager > Language Bindings
+	- Select "D Language Binding" and press Uninstall...
+	- The make symlink.bat will reinstall it from the development Debug folder
 * Clone Mono-D
 	- Open a git bash in your projects folder
 	- `git clone https://github.com/aBothe/Mono-D.git`